-- 5. Response skills: listening, speaking, reading, writing, and thinking using multiple texts.
+- Response skills: listening, speaking, reading, writing, and thinking using multiple texts.
 The student responds to an increasingly challenging variety of sources that are read, heard, or viewed.
-The student is expected to: - A. describe personal connections to a variety of sources, including self-selected texts; - write responses that demonstrate understanding of texts, Β. including comparing texts within and across genres; - C. use text evidence and original commentary to support an interpretive response; - paraphrase and summarize texts in ways that maintain meaning and logical order; D. interact with sources in meaningful ways such as notetaking, E. - annotating, freewriting, or illustrating; - F. respond using acquired content and academic vocabulary as appropriate; - G. discuss and write about the explicit or implicit meanings of text; - respond orally or in writing with appropriate register, vocabulary, tone, and voice; H. - reflect on and adjust responses when valid evidence warrants; and - defend or challenge the authors' claims using relevant text evidence.; and - 6.
+The student is expected to: - A. describe personal connections to a variety of sources, including self-selected texts; - write responses that demonstrate understanding of texts, including comparing texts within and across genres; - c. use text evidence and original commentary to support a comprehensive response; - D. paraphrase and summarize texts in ways that maintain meaning and logical order; - interact with sources in meaningful ways such as notetaking, annotating, freewriting, or illustrating; - F. respond using acquired content and academic vocabulary as appropriate; - G. discuss and write about the explicit or implicit meanings of text; - d. respond orally or in writing with appropriate register, vocabulary, tone, and voice; - I. reflect on and adjust responses when valid evidence warrants; and - . defend or challenge the authors' claims using relevant text evidence.; and - 6.
 Multiple genres: listening, speaking, reading, writing, and thinking using multiple texts--literary elements.
 The student recognizes and analyzes literary elements within and across increasingly complex traditional, contemporary, classical, and diverse literary texts.
-The student is expected to: - A. analyze how themes are developed through characterization and plot, including comparing similar themes in a variety of literary texts representing different cultures; - B. analyze how authors develop complex yet believable characters, including archetypes, through historical and cultural settings and events; - analyze isolated scenes and their contribution to the C. success of the plot as a whole; and - D. analyze how historical and cultural settings influence characterization, plot, and theme across texts.

-7. Multiple genres: listening, speaking, reading, writing, and thinking using multiple texts--genres.
+The student is expected to: - analyze how themes are developed through characterization and plot in a variety of literary texts; - analyze how authors develop complex yet believable characters in works of fiction through a range of literary devices, including character foils; - C. analyze non-linear plot development such as flashbacks, foreshadowing, subplots, and parallel plot structures and compare it to linear plot development; and - D. analyze how the setting influences the theme. - Multiple genres: listening, speaking, reading, writing, and thinking using multiple texts--genres.
 The student recognizes and analyzes genre-specific characteristics, structures, and purposes within and across increasingly complex traditional, contemporary, classical, and diverse texts.
-The student is expected to:

-- A. read and analyze world literature across literary periods; - B. analyze the effects of metrics; rhyme schemes; types of rhymes such as end, internal, slant, and eye; and other conventions in poems across a variety of poetic forms; - C. analyze the function of dramatic conventions such as asides, soliloguies, dramatic irony, and satire; - analyze characteristics and structural elements of informational texts such as: D. - clear thesis, relevant supporting evidence, pertinent - examples, and conclusion; and - the relationship between organizational design and thesis; E. analyze characteristics and structural elements of argumentative texts such as: - i. clear arguable claim, appeals, and convincing conclusion; - various types of evidence and treatment of counterarguments, ii. including concessions and rebuttals; and - identifiable audience or reader; and - F. analyze characteristics of multimodal and digital texts. - 8.
+The student is expected to: - A. read and respond to American, British, and world literature; - analyze the structure, prosody, and graphic elements such as line length and word position in poems across a variety of poetic forms; - C. analyze the function of dramatic conventions such as asides, soliloquies, dramatic irony, and satire; - D. analyze characteristics and structural elements of informational texts such as: - i. clear thesis, relevant supporting evidence, pertinent examples, and conclusion; and - ii. multiple organizational patterns within a text to develop the thesis; - E. analyze characteristics and structural elements of argumentative texts such as: - i. clear arguable claim, appeals, and convincing conclusion; - various types of evidence and treatment of counterarguments, including concessions and rebuttals; and - iii. identifiable audience or reader; and - F. analyze characteristics of multimodal and digital texts. - 8.
 Author's purpose and craft: listening, speaking, reading, writing, and thinking using multiple texts.
 The student uses critical inquiry to analyze the authors' choices and how they influence and communicate meaning within a variety of texts.
 The student analyzes and applies author's craft purposefully in order to develop his or her own products and performances.
-The student is expected to: - A. analyze the author's purpose, audience, and message within a text; - B. analyze use of text structure to achieve the author's purpose; - C. evaluate the author's use of print and graphic features to achieve specific purposes; - analyze how the author's use of language informs D and shapes the perception of readers; - E. analyze the use of literary devices such as irony, sarcasm, and motif to achieve specific purposes;
+The student is expected to: - A. analyze the author's purpose, audience, and message within a text; - B. analyze use of text structure to achieve the author's purpose; - C. evaluate the author's use of print and graphic features to achieve specific purposes; - D. analyze how the author's use of language achieves specific purposes; - analyze the use of literary devices such as irony and oxymoron to achieve specific purposes; - F. analyze how the author's diction and syntax contribute to the mood, voice, and tone of a text; and - G. explain the purpose of rhetorical devices such as understatement and overstatement and the effect of logical fallacies such as straw man and red herring arguments.; and